jkgarber/InContext/README.md

 ### 3. Add a detail containing the reason why you like that movie.

 1. Double-click on the item you just created.
 It now has a white border and expanded in size.
 This indicates it's been selected and is showing the related details.
-(There are no details yet so it's devoid of content, apart from the name of the movie.)
+(There are no details yet so it's devoid of content, apart from the name of the movie and the year it was released.)
 2. If you made a mistake when adding the movie, click on *Update*.
 Then you can fix it, and click on the *checkmark* button to confirm.
 3. Re-select the item if needed.
 (You might have made an action which caused a de-selection, such as clicking off the item, or closing a form.)
 4. Click on *Create*.
 This will open the form again, except this time it's enabling you to add a detail.
-(For more information about interacting with items and details, see *Instructions for Interacting with Items and Details*, below.)
+(For more information about interacting with items and details, see *Help: Selecting and De-selecting Items and Details*, below.)
 5. Enter some text explaining why you like that particular movie, and confirm by clicking the *checkmark* button.
 Now the detail has been added to the item.

-### 4. Ask your friends to add an item with the name of their favourite movie.
+### 4. Ask your friends to each add their own item for their favourite movie.

 - Refer to the instructions in step 2.